 - Datamonitor Healthcare estimates that in 2018, there were approximately 122.6 million prevalent cases of diabetic nephropathy (DN) in adults aged 20 years and older worldwide, and forecasts that number to increase to 138.2 million prevalent cases by 2027, driven by population demographics.
 Approximately 30% of diagnosed diabetics are also diagnosed with DN.
 However, screening practices differ among countries and local health systems, which can impact patients identified for treatment.

-- The antidiabetic SGLT-2 inhibitors are already used in some DN patients to treat their diabetes, albeit they are hampered by some side effects, but are poised to expand further, with additional approvals specifically for type 2 DN.
+- The antidiabetic SGLT-2 inhibitors are already used in some DN patients to treat their diabetes, albeit they are hampered by some side effects, but are poised to expand further, with additional approvals specifically for type 2 DN, as well as in CKD without diabetes and with the co-morbidity of heart failure (HF).
 They have a number of benefits in addition to renoprotective and antidiabetic effects, including blood pressure lowering, reducing co-morbid CV risk – especially heart failure (HF), but also, in some situations, CV death or MACE – weight loss, and a low risk of hypoglycemia.
 Their antidiabetic effects start to wane in stage 3 renal impairment, however, even though renal and CV benefits may persist further, raising the dilemma for physicians whether to instead then use other antidiabetics with stronger antiglycemic effects, such as the GLP-1 agonists, which also have CV and possibly renal benefits.
 Invokana was the first SGLT-2 inhibitor with a type 2 DN indication, but is unlikely to be able to capitalize much on it due to concerns about a possible increased risk of amputations.
-Farxiga and Jardiance have pivotal trials that include non-diabetic CKD patients as well, and Farxiga’s was stopped early due to a positive interim analysis.
-Farxiga also already has approvals related to HF, including a general HFrEF indication that includes non-diabetics, which could help, but Jardiance should have broad HF data in 2020 and also showed a large reduction in CV death in its CVOT, which has propelled it to be the class leader in diabetes generally.
+Farxiga is likely to be approved based on stellar results from a CKD trial that included both diabetics and non-diabetics, and Jardiance should have pivotal results in both by 2022.
+Jardiance has been the class leader generally in diabetes due to a large reduction in CV death in its CVOT, but curiously in data from a pivotal HFrEF trial, presented in August 2020, it did not show much benefit on CV death, unlike Farxiga, which gained approval in HF in 2019.
+While Jardiance is likely to still be approved in HF based on its benefit on hospitalization for HF (HHF), physicians could start to think more that there really is not much difference on efficacy between members of the class, just differences in the trials, though that does not appear to have had much impact on Jardiance’s sucess yet.
 Both Farxiga and Jardiance have ongoing trials in HFpEF, for which there currently are no approved treatments, but expectations are muted given how difficult the condition has been to treat.
-Loss of exclusivity for the class starts in 2025, however.
+Loss of exclusivity for the class starts in 2025.

 - Ozempic is a weekly injectable GLP-1 agonist, and Rybelsus is its daily oral formulation.
 Both drugs are highly effective in treating type 2 diabetes and have shown signals of a CV benefit, though only Ozempic currently has a CV indication in the US.
 Ozempic is the first GLP-1 agonist with a dedicated type 2 DN outcomes trial, FLOW, though primary completion is only slated for 2024.
 If positive, Novo Nordisk plans to bridge results to Rybelsus using renal outcomes data from the latter’s CVOT.
 There is some uncertainty, as the evidence for a renal benefit is not as strong as for SGLT-2 inhibitors, and there are still questions about the mechanism by which GLP-1 agonists could have renoprotective effects.
 Nevertheless, another weekly GLP-1 agonist, Trulicity, showed benefits on a renal composite in DN patients, bolstering confidence, though Trulicity itself is not being further developed in DN.
 If the results for FLOW are positive, both Ozempic and Rybelsus would have the advantage of better glycemic control than SGLT-2 inhibitors, even at more advanced stages of renal impairment, though they do have more GI side effects.